-Here, you will learn about ways a deceased person's property may pass on to their heirs without the need for a formal court proceeding, like:
+Here, learn about ways a deceased person's property may pass on to their heirs without the need for a formal court proceeding, like:

 - small estate affidavits,